juliendenize/eztorch/docs/source/get_started/examples/pretrain/pretrain_r3d18_SCE_kinetics200.md

     last_affine: false
     output_dim: 256
 ```
-- A predictor, small than the projector, to predict the output projection of the target encoder
+- A predictor, smaller than the projector, to predict the output projection of the target encoder
 ```yaml
 model:
   predictor: